Equity (law): United States

 In the United States, the federal courts and most state courts have merged law and equity into courts of general jurisdiction, such as county courts.
-However, the substantive distinction between law and equity has retained its old vitality.
-This difference is not a mere technicality, because the successful handling of certain law cases is difficult or impossible unless a temporary restraining order (TRO) or preliminary injunction is issued at the outset, to restrain someone from fleeing the jurisdiction taking the only property available to satisfy a judgment, for instance.
-Furthermore, certain statutes like the Employee Retirement Income Security Act specifically authorize only equitable relief, which forces American courts to analyze in lengthy detail whether the relief demanded in particular cases brought under those statutes would have been available in equity.

-Equity courts were widely distrusted in the northeastern United States following the American Revolution.
-A serious movement for merger of law and equity began in the states in the mid-19th century, when David Dudley Field II convinced New York State to adopt what became known as the Field Code of 1848.
-The federal courts did not abandon the old law/equity separation until the promulgation of the Federal Rules of Civil Procedure in 1938.
+However, the substantive distinction between law and equity has retained its old vitality and remains important in legal practice.

 Three states still have separate courts for law and equity: Delaware, whose Court of Chancery is where most cases involving Delaware corporations (which includes a disproportionate number of multi-state corporations) are decided; Mississippi; and Tennessee.
 However, merger in some states is less than complete; some other states (such as Illinois and New Jersey) have separate divisions for legal and equitable matters in a single court.
 Virginia had separate law and equity dockets (in the same court) until 2006.

 Besides corporate law, which developed out of the law of trusts, areas traditionally handled by chancery courts included wills and probate, adoptions and guardianships, and marriage and divorce.
 Bankruptcy was also historically considered an equitable matter; although bankruptcy in the United States is today a purely federal matter, reserved entirely to the United States Bankruptcy Courts by the enactment of the United States Bankruptcy Code in 1978, bankruptcy courts are still officially considered "courts of equity" and exercise equitable powers under Section 105 of the Bankruptcy Code.

 After US courts merged law and equity, American law courts adopted many of the procedures of equity courts.
 The procedures in a court of equity were much more flexible than the courts at common law.
 In American practice, certain devices such as joinder, counterclaim, cross-claim and interpleader originated in the courts of equity.